mayur2810/sope/dwp-utils/README.md

         Refer this documentation for YAML Transformer Constructs: [YAML Constructs](yaml-transformer-constructs.md)

- 2. *DQ Framestage*:
+ 2. *DQ Framework*:

-    A simplified and extensible yaml based Data Quality and Data Standardization framestage *TBD*
+    A simplified and extensible yaml based Data Quality and Data Standardization framework